 Walk with the large rimu and beech trees that line the river and provide a canopy above you.
 Slowly the track will turn into alpine scrublands as you keep climbing.

 This walk then follows the Esperance River and leads to the Esperance River Grasslands at the base of the rock walls below Mt McPherson.
-On a clear day, the top of this walk offers unparalleled views of some of the tallest mountains in the Fiordland.
+On a clear day, the top of this walk offers unparalleled views of some of the tallest mountains in Fiordland National Park.